mohanakrishna-arepalli/StudyTech-Genie/README.md

 -Theme Toggle: Users can switch between light and dark themes to customize their browsing experience based on their preferences.

 # Introduction
+## GATE Page
-### Welcome to the homepage of our educational platform, designed to assist students in preparing for various examinations.
+Welcome to the homepage of our educational platform, designed to assist students in preparing for various examinations.
 This page serves as the central hub for accessing resources, including syllabi, study materials, and interactive tools to enhance your learning experience.

 <img width="1242" alt="Screenshot 2024-05-26 at 4 19 25 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/f1baa950-1178-4b53-a5d7-f85da19037e8">